Translator for HPLC HINTS and TIPS for Chromatographers

 • The absence of any spectral differences across the sample peak are not an indication of actual purity;

-• Compounds similar to your sample may have similar absorbance profiles;
+• Compounds similar to your sample may have similar absorbance profiles (fooling the system);

 • The relative concentration of actual impurities may not be high enough to detect;